careerbuilder/DataScienceAPIDocumentation/Skills.md

 }
 ```

-XML *not avalible in versions 2.0+
+XML *not available in versions 2.0+
 ```
 <response>
     <skill>